0cjs/sedoc/8bit/jr-200/README.md

 6800-based machine (actually 6802 clone).
 32 KB RAM; 16 KB ROM.

-It was also sold in Finland as the Panasonic JR-200UP.
-It got far enough into a U.S. release that there was a [_Creative Computing_ review in May 1983][ccreview] (2nd/3rd pages are swapped).
+It was also sold in Finland as the Panasonic JR-200UP (PAL output).
+The North American edition, the JR-200U, got far enough into a U.S. release that there was a [_Creative Computing_ review in May 1983][ccreview] (2nd/3rd pages are swapped).

 References:
 - \[Reunanen] Markku Reunanen, [Discovering the Panasonic JR-200U][Reunanen]